sketchytech/json-book/README.md

 json-book
 ========

+**Note to Watchers: At the heart of this project are open standards enabling portability of rich content across apps and the web.
+I'm pleased to announce, therefore, that an initial "fixed-layout" implementation of json-book will appear in The Waking Prince (iOS).
+And, later this year (2014), I hope to release initial versions of creation and reader apps for iOS, before adding web support for online reading (using PHP and JavaScript).
+This will be the first step towards a typesetting and display format that is built for electronic books primarily but has the potential to be extended to print.**

 **If you want to learn more about the nuts and bolts of json-book visit the [Wiki](https://github.com/sketchytech/json-book/wiki/_pages)**

 json-book allows an XML or JSON file to be transformed into a dynamic book that can be displayed and output in any number of ways.
 Delivery can be anything from HTML on the web to JSON via an API.
 Book data can be downloaded and parsed inside mobile apps or can be used to build EPUBs, KF8s and PDFs for delivery.
 The possibilities for outputting current and future formats is endlessly extensible.